 Covid-19 has put a halt on travel for most parents and their children living apart.
 If the children are dual citizens, they are technically entitled to travel to both Australia and New Zealand.
-In my latest NZ Herald article, I discuss the implications of allowing your children to travel to and from Australia under the current border restrictions.
+Weigh any decision against the significant risks and hurdles imposed by border restrictions.

 As your children are under 15, they are not considered to be adults for the purposes of flying.
 Policies may vary between airlines.
 However, generally children aged 11 must be booked to fly as an unaccompanied minor.
 Children between 12-15 can be considered as unaccompanied minors on the request of their parent or guardian.

 Some airlines may not be accepting unaccompanied minors for international travel with the current global travel restrictions.
 You should enquire directly with the airline whether it is possible to book them on a flight alone.

 Each state in Australia has their own policies about managed isolation for incoming travellers.
 The current advice of the New South Wales Government is that children travelling alone may be granted an exemption from managed isolation.
 They will still have to self-isolate at their father’s house for the full 14 days after their arrival.

 On their return to New Zealand, the children will have to go into managed isolation for 14 days.
 There will be charges associated with this.
 The current cost is an initial charge of $3,100 for the first person in the room and $475 for an additional child.

 As your children are under 14, you will probably need to apply to join them in managed isolation.
 You will likely be charged the additional adult rate of $950 to join them.

 If you decide it is right for your children to visit their father, significant costs will be incurred.
 Discuss how these costs will be shared between you and their father.
 It may be worth exploring whether their father could travel to New Zealand instead.
 However, for many adults this will not be possible because of work commitments.